NI-Measurement-Plug-Ins/abstraction-layer-labview/Docs/HAL Docs/HAL in Measurement Plug-Ins.md

       - ***Initialize*** - Initializes the instrument session.
       - ***Configure*** - Configures the input parameters for the selected instrument.
       - ***Measure*** - Takes measurement output from the instrument.
-4. Implement the VIs under [Utility](https://github.com/NI-Measurement-Plug-Ins/abstraction-layer-labview/tree/main/Source/HAL%20Implementation/HAL/Instruments/DMM_Base/Utility) in the instrument base class.
+4. Add the methods found in the [Utility](https://github.com/NI-Measurement-Plug-Ins/abstraction-layer-labview/tree/main/Source/HAL%20Implementation/HAL/Instruments/DMM_Base/Utility) folder to your instrument base class and update the missing object constants/controls with your base class object.
 5. Create child classes that inherits from the instrument base class and implement the overriding methods.
-The instrument child class name should match with the instrument type id in the pin map file and the directory name of the instrument child class.
-The directory names for different NI instrument types are:
+   1. **The instrument child class name should match with the instrument type id in the pin map file and the directory name of the instrument child class.** The directory names for different NI instrument types are:

    Instrument type | Directory name
    --- | ---